Skip to main content

 Graduate supervision

-I am happy to supervise graduate students working on topics in early modern French history, and in early modern social and cultural history more generally.
+I am happy to supervise graduate students working on topics in early modern French history, and topics in early modern history more generally, especially those related to my broad thematic areas of research interest.

 Publications